SublimeText/LaTeXTools/README.markdown

 If you are viewing a PDF file, then hitting `CMD+Shift+Click` in Skim (OSX), double-clicking in Sumatra (Windows), or hitting `Ctrl+click` in Evince (Linux) will bring you to the location in the source tex file corresponding to the PDF text you clicked on.
 This is called "inverse search".

 To open a PDF file without performing a forward search, use `C-l,v`.

-I'm not sure this is very useful, but the facility is there for now.
+For support of forward and inverse search in other viewers, see the viewer section below.

 References and Citations
 ------------------------